wispborne/persean-chronicles/README.md

 - Nirvana: Some scientists need you to perform a cargo delivery.
 - Laborer: A down-on-his-luck worker wants off-world.

+## Cross-Mod interactions

+- Substance Abuse: changes ordered drinks at bar during The Telos.
+- PAGSM: changes description of drinks at bar during The Telos.

 ## Blacklisting systems from being used

 This mod uses modSettings.json.
 See usage